Types of support

 These interest free loans are available for undergraduate students enrolled in the Faculty of Medicine who chose to complete their Elective Term overseas.
 Loans from this fund are to help students with expenses related to the compulsory Elective Term.
-The loans can be made up to $1000 and are repayable by the 30 June in the year following the loan being taken out.
-The Clinical Years Bursary Loan Fund Application Form needs to be filled out and submitted to the Financial Assistance Service before the 31 July each year, as this is when applications close.
+The loans can be made up to $1,000 and are repayable by the 30 June in the year following the loan being taken out.
+The Clinical Years Bursary Loan Fund Application Form needs to be filled out and submitted to the Financial Support Service before the 31 July each year, as this is when applications close.

 Bursary assistance may be available to full-time local undergraduate students experiencing significant financial difficulties and who are making satisfactory academic progress.